plazi/goldengate-docker/README.md

 Note that the container name ("treatmentbank" in the example) can be set arbitrarily, it is used when conncting to the console.

+Once started you can access http://localhost:8080/GgServer/ and http://localhost:8080/GgServer/search

 ## Building

 To build the image yourself: